 Effectively using your credit cards’ features and benefits can be a great way to get more from your holiday shopping.
 I think many readers will be able to get 10-15% back in savings and rewards, and those who open new cards and apply the best deals could see savings and rewards of 30% – 50% of the original price.
 Now that’s a great deal.

-Anik Khan is the Co-Founder and CEO of MaxRewards, an award-winning, technology start-up dedicated to empowering people to make more rewarding personal finance decisions.
+Anik Khan is the Co-Founder and CEO of MaxRewards.co, a free app dedicated to empowering people to make more rewarding personal finance decisions.
 Prior to MaxRewards, Anik was a Business Strategy Consultant at Accenture, and previously worked in the internal management consulting group of Capital One.
 Anik has a BS in Economics, a BSBA in Finance, and a Certificate in Personality and Social Psychology from the Georgia Institute of Technology, where he graduated summa cum laude.